 Average starting salary and career progression

-In 2017, 98.6% of undergraduates from the School of Health Sciences who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £22,000**.
+98.6% of undergraduates from the School of Health Sciences secured work or further study within six months of graduation.
+The average starting salary was £22,000.**

 * Correct as of 1 April 2017.

-** Known destinations of full-time home undergraduates who were available for work, 2016/17.
+** Known destinations of full-time home undergraduates who were available for employment, 2016/17.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.

 Careers support and advice

 Studying for a degree at the University of Nottingham will provide you with the type of skills and experiences that will prove invaluable in any career, whichever direction you decide to take.